thisisawesome1994/Newsfeed/README.md

 <h3>Features</h3>

 - Automatic Video Feed: Update the feed for new YouTube videos from specified channels every hour.
-- RSS Feed Generation: Generates an RSS feed for the downloaded videos and another combined RSS feed from multiple sources.
+- RSS Feed Generation: Generates an RSS feed for the videos and another combined RSS feed from multiple sources.
 - Web Interface: Provides a web interface to view and watch youtube videos.

   <h3>Prerequisites</h3>